-Sprockets/Chain - What sprockets do I need for my bike?
+What sprockets do I need for my bike?
 Great question.
-A quality sprocket and chain kit comes in at #3 on the important stunt equipment scale.
+A quality sprocket and chain kit is one of the most important upgrades you can make for any bike.

 The most popular gearing for these riders are -1 front, +2 rear.
 Our 'Power Up' Kits can be found Here!
 Remember, going down 1 in the front is equal to going up 3 in the rear!